infamousjoeg/joeco.de/_posts/2018-09-10-automating-cloudflare-dns-record-updates-with-aws-lambda-python.md

 **✅ Step #3: Update A Record in Cloudflare DNS via REST API**

 Finally, the meat 🥩 and potatoes 🥔 of the function.

+# TL;DR

+Here's a link straight to the project on GitHub: <https://github.com/infamousjoeg/aws-ec2-cloudflare-lambda>